Youssef530245/YM-Crack/README.md

 - blake2b
 - blacke2c

->> you need to give the tool the hash and teh path of the word list .
+>> you need to give the tool the hash and the path of the word list .

 ### Example :